Martin-Muraskovas/tech258_cloud/linux/node_app/database.md

 2. Replace line 51 of the config file to set the reverse proxy as local host.
 `sudo sed -i '51s/.*/\t        proxy_pass http:\/\/localhost:3000;/' /etc/nginx/sites-available/default`

+### Potential Blockers during the reverse proxy set up.
+During this set up of the reverse proxy, my initial research led to me altering the file on the following path:
+<br>`/etc/nginx/sites-enabled/default`<br>
+This was the incorrect path.
+Further research shows that the correct file path is:
+<br>`/etc/nginx/sites-available/default`<br>